-The following table provides a summary of the cash and non-cash compensation for the years ended December 31, 2013, 2012 and 2011, for each of the following named executive officers: (1) the Chief Executive Officer and the Chief Financial Officer and (2) each of the three most highly compensated executive officers of Helix during 2013 other than the Chief Executive Officer or Chief Financial Officer.
-The table may not reflect the actual compensation received by named executive officers for those periods.
-For example, amounts recorded in the stock awards column reflects the fair market value of the awards at the award date.
-The actual value of compensation realized by the named executive officer will likely vary from any targeted equity award or cash performance award due to stock price fluctuations and/or forfeitures.
+The following table provides a summary of the cash and non-cash compensation for the years ended December 31, 2014, 2013 and 2012, for our named executive officers: (1) the Chief Executive Officer and the Chief Financial Officer and (2) each of the two most highly compensated executive officers of Helix during 2014 other than the Chief Executive Officer or Chief Financial Officer.
+The table may not reflect the actual compensation received by the named executive officers for those periods.
+For example, amounts recorded in the stock awards column reflect the fair market value of the awards at the award date.
+The actual value of compensation realized by the named executive officer will likely vary from any equity award or cash performance award due to stock price fluctuations and/or forfeitures.